DavesCodeMusings/school-coding-lab/docs/set_up_rpi.md

 >
 >https://www.raspberrypi.com/documentation/computers/remote-access.html#enable-the-vnc-server-on-the-command-line
 >
 >If you're an expert, skip the article and run `sudo raspi-config`.
 VNC is under Interface Options.
+VNC screen size is under Display Options.

 ## Next Steps
 Congratulations on getting your Raspberry Pi configured.
 And give yourself an extra pat on the back if you upcycled an older, discarded Pi for this purpose.